MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

   }
   ```

- The -17.514 `Year` attribute histogram log probability comes from the publication entities with `-17.514` and `-24.52` log probability. `LN(EXP(-17.514) + EXP(-24.52)) = -17.514`
+ The -17.514 `Year` attribute histogram log probability comes from adding the two entity log probabilities, `-17.514` and `-24.52` together. `LN(EXP(-17.514) + EXP(-24.52)) = -17.514`

-In the context of this tutorial, we leverage Histogram API to get **filter suggestions** by calling it with our current publication list expression and filter attributes.
+In the context of this tutorial, we can leverage the Histogram API response as **filter suggestions**.
 To learn more about how to generate filter suggestions using Histogram API, see `MakesInteractor.GetFilters(publicationExpression)` method in `makesInteractor.js`.

 The corresponding data transformation logic for filter UI elements can be found in: `filterSectionListItem.js` and in `filterAttributeListItem.js`.

 ### Apply filters

 We can apply filters by modifying the publication list expression.
-To apply a filter, we create a new expresion by combining the current publication expression and the filter expression with a "And" operator.
-Cosider the following scenario as an example:
+To apply a filter, we create a new expression by combining the current publication expression and the filter expression with a "And" operator.
+Consider the following scenario as an example:

 The publication list expression is initially set to `All()`, showing all publications.
-To constrain the publications returned to those published in 2019, we apply a publication year filter with the filter expression being `Year=2019`.
+To constrain the publications returned to those published in 2019, we apply a publication year filter, with the filter expression being `Year=2019`.
 The publication list expression will then become `And(All(),Year=2019)`.

-If we want to further constraint the publications returned to computer science related only, we apply a fields of study filter with the filter expression being `Composite(FieldsOfStudy.Name='computer science')`.
-The publication list expression will then become `And(All(),Year=2019,Composite(FieldsOfStudy.Name='computer science'))`
+If we want to further constraint the publications returned to computer science related only, we apply a fields of study filter, with the filter expression being `Composite(FieldsOfStudy.Name='computer science')`.
+The publication list expression will then become `And(All(),Year=2019,Composite(FieldsOfStudy.Name='computer science'))`.

 For more details see `FilterablePublicationList.appendFilter(attributeName, attributeValue)` and `FilterablePublicationList.updatePublicationList()` method in `filterablePublicationList.js`.